gheenie/devops-monitor-alert-demo/README.md

 ## Setting Up

-Please create a sandbox and authenticate via `awsume` or some other method.
+Please create a sandbox and configure your AWS credentials in the usual way.

 You can deploy this very useful piece of software by:
 1. Forking and cloning this repo.